-In today’s globalized and ever-expanding world of business, there are myriads of benefits of learning a foreign language.
+In today’s globalized and ever-expanding world of business, there are many myriads of benefits of learning a foreign language.

 When it comes to foreign language studies, French, German, and Spanish seem to be the most popular choices, at least in India.

 - The Importance of the Korean Language

 - Top 12 Reasons to Learn Korean in India

-- 1. Connecting 80 million native Korean speakers
+- 1. Connect 80 million native speakers

-- 2. Accelerate career/economic opportunity
+- 2. Accelerate career opportunity

-- 3. Cultural aspect / Hallyu (Korean Wave)
+- 3. Cultural aspect — Korean Wave

-- 4. The growing Indian-South Korea relations
+- 4. The growing Indian-Korea relations

-- 6. Korean Teaching / Trainer Job in India
+- 6. Korean Teaching Jobs in India

 - 11. Study in South Korea